Queues¶

 Common product queues:

 feature_inbox/: unplanned product work.feature_plan/: planner-owned work with a plan being written or routed.feature_dev/: backend implementation.feature_ui_dev/: UI implementation.feature_docs/: documentation implementation.feature_test/: code ready for tester validation.feature_docs_review/: docs ready for fresh-reader review.feature_review/: final architectural review.feature_blocked/: tasks parked on explicit dependencies.verified/: approved work.
-This is normally a final state, butARCHITECT-REVIEWERmay roll it back when post-verify evidence shows the work is wrong or obsolete.archive/: abandoned, superseded, or withdrawn work.
+This is normally a final state, butARCHITECT-REVIEWERmay roll it back when later evidence shows the work is wrong or invalid.
+If the project registry declares adefault_for: production_deploystand profile, enteringverified/also queues a coordd-owned system deploy lease from the merged default branch; the lease auto-releases after a successful deploy.archive/: abandoned, superseded, or withdrawn work.

 A verified task can leave verified/ only through an explicit reviewer